-Millions of workers have lost their jobs or have been furloughed in the COVID-19 crisis.
-Our partnership with OnwardUS will help connect those impacted with retraining, new jobs and access to financial assistance.’
+Our partnership with OnwardUS will help connect those who have lost their jobs due to COVID-19 with retraining, new jobs and access to financial assistance.

 The millions of unbanked Americans due to receive stimulus money may have to wait weeks for their checks, and then they will lose a percentage through fees when they cash it.
 Digital payments can change that.

 Times of challenge, times of crisis and times of need are when true partnerships are tested and strengthened.
 Read how Mastercard is helping our partners during this time.

 As the scale of COVID-19 quickly grew clear, Mastercard’s Rosanne Cuje and her benefits team jumped into action to make sure employees around the world would have the flexibility they need to take care of themselves and their families in this unprecedented situation.

 In times like these, a focus on customer experience is more critical than ever, and the right experience can restore a measure of control and deliver reassurance in world suddenly ruled by fear and anxiety, says Chief Experience Officer Donald Chesnut.

 With the spread of COVID-19, Main Street businesses are fighting for their survival.
 The Center for Inclusive Growth identifies five ways tech and partnerships can strengthen Community Development Financial Institutions.